-See sage.graphs.graph_generators for more information on the Sage graph library and graph constructors.
+See http://sagemath.org/doc/reference/sage/graphs/graph_generators.html for more information on the Sage graph library and graph constructors.

 Each of these four formats is preprocessed by the Sandpile class so that, internally, the graph is represented by the dictionary of dictionaries format first presented.
 This internal format is returned by dict ():